Sidewalk Bike Parking#

 If your bicycle was stolen in Fort Collins, please report it immediately to the Fort Collins Police.
 To increase the likelihood of retrieving a stolen bicycle, make sure to register all of your bikes.

 The best way to protect your bike is to have a good U-lock; cable locks can be cut easily.
 Locking your bike where there are lots of people around is helpful as well.
 A U-lock should be used to secure your frame, and a cable can be used to protect your wheels, if desired.
 When locking to an object, make sure the object is securely in the ground!

 Found And Abandoned Bikes#

 The Bike Co-op is contracted by FC Moves and works to recover, identify and return abandoned bicycles to their rightful owners.
 Stolen bikes need to be reported to Fort Collins Police Services and a stolen property report completed to allow the Bike Co-op to match recovered bikes with their owners.

 After the appropriate impound period, unclaimed bikes become the property of the Bike Co-op and are utilized locally for the Earn-A-Bike and other charity programs.
 Any bike that cannot be refurbished is recycled to keep it out of the landfill.

-Fort Collins residents are encouraged to drop off found or abandoned bikes at the Bike Co-op at 331 North College Avenue during open hours.
-In the event a bicycle cannot be dropped off, please make arrangements with the co-op for one of our volunteers to pick up the bike.
-Call the Bike Co-op at 970-484-3804.
+Fort Collins residents are encouraged to drop off found or abandoned bikes at the Fort Collins Bike Co-op located at 1501 N College Ave, during open hours.
+In the event a bicycle cannot be dropped off, please make arrangements with the Co-op by calling 970-484-3804.